 Estate Planning, by definition, is the preparation during one’s life for the transfer of a person’s estate after his or her death.
 This includes their wealth, real estate, assets, life insurance, personal property and debts, and it is often used for asset protection or to eliminate uncertainty and maximize the estate’s value by reducing taxes and other expenses.

 Through consultation and thoughtful guidance, The Law Office of Patricia E. Tichenor, P.L.L.C. can help you determine which of the many vehicles you should put into place that would help ensure an efficient transfer of your estate and avoidance of probate.
-Your first consultation is free, and most of our estate planning services are performed on a flat fee basis.
+For additional information, please contact us about trust planning or a will.